Future of Work Survey Report

 The 45 to 54 age group, predominantly Gen X’ers, is most concerned about potential job loss due to the implementation of new automation technologies (44.72%).

-Furthermore, southerners are least worried about job loss; 62.07% of this region’s employed adults say they have neither faced job loss due to automation, nor do they worry about it.
+Furthermore, Southerners are least worried about job loss; 62.07% of this region’s employed adults say they have neither faced job loss due to automation, nor do they worry about it.

 Companies often pursue implementing robots and automation in the workplace to assist with repetitive tasks in order to save both time and money.
 Whether dealing with mind-numbing data entry or exhausting, repetitive physical labor — automating frequently performed time-consuming tasks should ideally elevate employees’ productivity and creativity, among a list of other potential benefits.

-Two-thirds of surveyed American workers — 66.20% indicate that automation technologies have not yet assisted them from repetitive tasks this year.
+Two-thirds of surveyed American workers — 66.20% indicate that automation technologies have not yet assisted them with repetitive tasks this year.
 However, the 25 to 34 age group — predominantly Millennials — seem to have most benefited from these automated technologies at work; 41.26% say they have been assisted by an automation program in 2019, saving them from doing parts of their jobs that were repetitive and boring.
 In comparison, 22.65% of the 54 and older age group say they have been assisted by an automation program in 2019.

 To get a sense of what American workers most want automation assistance with, we asked them for real examples of repetitive and boring work tasks they wish automation would save them from doing themselves.